PostHog/posthog.com/contents/docs/pipelines/zendesk-connector.md

 You'll also need a Zendesk account, with admin access.

-### Are there any limitations?
+## Limitations

-The ZenDesk API has a limit of 400hits/min.
+The Zendesk API has a limit of 400 hits/min.
 If you have higher ingestion than that, please contact Zendesk.

-### How do I install the Zendesk Connector app?
+## Installation

 Make sure to use your Zendesk Admin Account to perform the below activities.